 If you're buying replacement siding for a small portion of your exterior, you probably won't want to switch materials.
 If you have metal siding, you'll generally purchase metal siding for your replacement as well.
 But, if you didn't originally install it, or are re-doing your entire exterior, this breakdown will help you understand the benefits of different siding materials:

-Cost about $5 per square foot, vinyl is an affordable choice and comes in a range of colors and styles.
+Costing about $5 per square foot, vinyl is an affordable choice and comes in a range of colors and styles.
 It can replicate the look of wood and other siding materials at a lower cost and lighter weight.
 It also has low maintenance costs and is durable.
 Vinyl is a popular choice all around.

 Aluminum is durable, easy to maintain and an affordable choice for siding, costing about $5 per square foot.
 Often, people install it on commercial buildings, not homes.
 One major downside is that it dents and scratches easily.